What is the difference between the unmounted, mounted, and framed options?

 What are your shipping rates and policies?

 We ship anywhere within the United States.
 Once everything is added to your cart shipping will automatically be calculated based on the total weight of the package to your zip code.
 If your order totals over $100 you become eligible for free standard shipping.

 When will my order be shipped?

 Your order will be shipped the same or next business day unless otherwise specified.
-Please allow extra time for large orders.
+Please allow extra time for large orders and during the holidays.
 You will receive an email confirmation with the tracking information for your box when your order has been shipped.
 We offer standard, expedited, and express shipping.
 You can select the shipping method you prefer at checkout.

 How do I know when it will be delivered?